-In this regard, note that a distinction is sometimes drawn between bedtime procrastination and another type of sleep procrastination, called while-in-bed procrastination, which involves unnecessarily postponing going to sleep, after already getting into bed (e.g., by laying in bed and watching videos on the computer).
-However, “bedtime procrastination” is sometimes used to refer to delaying getting into bed after having fully prepared to go to sleep (e.g., by powering off all of one’s electronic devices).
-Furthermore, “bedtime procrastination” is often used synonymously with “sleep procrastination”, to refer to delaying going to sleep in general, and consequently, the term “revenge bedtime procrastination” can also be used in the same general sense, to refer to delaying going to sleep, regardless of whether a person is already in bed or not.
+A distinction is sometimes drawn between bedtime procrastination while-in-bed procrastination, which involves unnecessarily postponing going to sleep after already getting into bed (e.g., by browsing your phone).
+However, “bedtime procrastination” is often used to refer to delaying getting into bed while fully prepared to go to sleep (e.g., after setting aside your phone).
+Furthermore, “bedtime procrastination” is often used synonymously with “sleep procrastination”, to refer to delaying going to sleep in general.
+Accordingly, “revenge bedtime procrastination” can also be used in a general sense, regardless of whether a person is already in bed.

 Dangers of revenge bedtime procrastination

 Revenge bedtime procrastination can cause the same issues as other types of sleep procrastination, including primarily lack of sleep, and consequently also tiredness, fatigue, and even exhaustion.
 This can have various negative effects, like worse mental health, worse physical health, and worse emotional wellbeing (e.g., due to feelings of guilt and shame).
 This can also cause interpersonal conflicts, for example if it frustrates people who care about the procrastinator’s wellbeing.